HappyPathway/ai-library-framework/autodoc/dependencies.md

 Runtime typing introspection tools

-AgentRunResult(output='Based on the provided excerpt:\n\n`typing-inspection` is a Python package that provides tools to inspect type annotations programmatically at runtime.
-Its key capability is enabling the examination of type hints during program execution.
-This is useful for scenarios where runtime decisions or')
+AgentRunResult(output='The `typing-inspection` package provides tools for runtime inspection of Python type annotations.
+Its key capability is enabling developers to examine and understand type hints programmatically during execution, which is useful for building tools or frameworks that need to dynamically react to type information.')

 **Links:** [Website](https://pypi.org/project/typing-inspection/) | [Documentation](https://pydantic.github.io/typing-inspection/dev/)